AbelHristodor/octofer/README.md

 - **Providing type safety** - Full Rust type safety for GitHub API interactions
 - **Offering simple APIs** - Clean, intuitive event handler registration

+> 🛠️ Looking for a **full production-ready** example?
+Check out [AbelHristodor/frezze](https://github.com/AbelHristodor/frezze)!
+A bot that you can use to schedule "freeze" periods for your repo, blocking all PR merges for specific periods of time!

 ## Available Event Handlers

 Currently supported GitHub webhook events: